-Most of the liquid effluents discharged to surface water and groundwater met applicable SPDES permit requirements; however, six minor excursions above permit limits were reported in 2011.
-Three occurred at the Laboratory's Sewage Treatment Plant (two for iron and one for total nitrogen load) and three pH excursions were recorded for discharges to recharge basins on site.
+Most of the liquid effluents discharged to surface water and groundwater met applicable SPDES permit requirements; however, nine minor excursions above permit limits were reported in 2012.
+Three occurred at the Laboratory's Sewage Treatment Plant (iron, total nitrogen load, and total nitrogen), five pH excursions were recorded for discharges to recharge basins on site, and one oil and grease excursion.
 The permit excursions were reported to NYSDEC and the Suffolk Country Department of Health Services (SCDHS).
-Groundwater monitoring at BNL's Major Petroleum Facility continues to demonstrate that current oil storage and transfer operations are not affecting groundwater quality.
-Federal, state, and local regulations are in place to address the management of storage facilities containing chemicals, petroleum, and other hazardous materials.
-The regulations include specifications for the design of storage facilities, requirements for written plans relating to unplanned releases, and requirements for reporting releases that do occur.
-Efforts to reduce the number and minimize the severity of spills on site continued in 2011.
-There were 18 reportable spills of petroleum products, antifreeze, or chemicals in 2011.
-While the total number of spills increased by three from 2010, the severity of releases were minor and cleaned up to the satisfaction of NYSDEC.
+Groundwater monitoring at BNL's Major Petroleum Facility continues to demonstrate that current oil storage and transfer operations are not affecting ground-water quality.

+Efforts to reduce the number and minimize the severity of spills on site continued in 2012.
+There were 15 reportable spills of petroleum products, antifreeze, or chemicals in.
+The severity of releases were minor and cleaned up to the satisfaction of NYSDEC.

 A number of federal, state, and local agencies oversee BNL activities.
 In addition to external audits and oversight, the Laboratory has a comprehensive self-assessment program in place to review operations.
-In 2011, the Laboratory participated in 10 environmental inspections or reviews by external regulatory agencies.
-These inspections included BNL's Sewage Treatment Plant operations, waste water discharges to regulated outfalls and recharge basins, hazardous waste management facilities, and BNL's potable water system; there were no significant instances of noncompliance.
+In 2012, the Laboratory participated in 10 environmental inspections or reviews by external regulatory agencies.
+These inspections included BNL's Sewage Treatment Plant operations, waste water discharges to regulated outfalls and recharge basins, waste water discharges to other regulated outfalls and recharge basins, and BNL's potable water system.
+There were no significant instances of noncompliance.